 We’re Yankees to the core!’

 The musical’s soundtrack album was recorded in September and December, 1961, in the Columbia Records recording studio on 30th Street in New York, and was released the following year.
 The Real Ambassador is featured as the tenth song on the track listing, and captured the often complicated, contradictory politics of the State Departments’ tours during the Cold War Era.
-As Alana Bridgewater and von Eschen point out, addressing African nation building in addition to the American civil rights struggle was “satirically portrayed in the international politics of the tour.”
+As Alana Bridgewater and von Eschen point out, addressing Black nation building in addition to the American civil rights struggle was “satirically portrayed in the international politics of the tour.”

 Forty years after its creation, in 2002, The Real Ambassadors returned to the Monterey Jazz Festival, this time featuring the Dave Brubeck Quartet, Lizz Wright, Roy Hargrove and Christian McBride.
 Since then, the musical has been revived twice — once in 2013 at the Detroit Jazz Festival, and again in 2014 at Jazz at Lincoln Centre.